Average Rent Prices in Joliet

-Among midwestern cities, Joliet stands out as a more affordable option for rent prices.
+Among midwestern cities, Joliet stands out as a middle-of-the-road market for rent prices.
 With a stable Heartland economy where manufacturing, healthcare, and education anchor middle-class wages and craft beer, farmers markets, and an increasingly diverse food scene that doesn't require a second mortgage to enjoy.
-The price tag for rent prices reflects this reality — running $1,477 on average.
+The price tag for rent prices reflects this reality — running $1,276 on average.

 The Joliet metro tells a specific economic story.
 Craft beer, farmers markets, and an increasingly diverse food scene that doesn't require a second mortgage to enjoy.
 On the housing front, this is a housing market that gives you more square footage per dollar than either coast.
 For rent prices, the practical upshot is a labor market where supply roughly matches demand, keeping service prices near national benchmarks.
 That local reality is more useful than any national statistic.